bazaarfinance/bazaarfinance/README.md

 Bazaar Finance allows developers to capture value for their work in open-source software though decentralized finance (DeFi) protocols.
 Thanks to lending protocols, users around the globe now have a new avenue to fund the open-source tools they find valuable.
 Not by dipping into their wallets, but via interest earned on their savings.
 Instead of having to actively give lump sums or set up recurring monthly donations, people can allocate a portion of interest they earn, passively and transparently, with the ability to withdraw their principle at any time.

+Bazaar gives OSS developers a recurring, predictable source of income for their work, and an avenue for depositors to earn yield on their savings after the recipinet goals have been met.

 **Depositors** pool their contributions towards an OSS project, and the interest earned on the total of deposits gets allocated to the developer that maintains it.
 This interest is withdrawable by the developer (the **recipient**) at any time.
 Any additional interest that is surplus to the recipient's stated desired **salary** gets reallocated to depositors.

 ### 📖 How it Works (above the hood)